 Seventh-day Adventists and Mormons are both religious denominations that are often confused with one another.
 While both groups are considered part of the broader Christian tradition, they have distinct beliefs and practices.
 In this article, we will explore the question of whether or not Seventh-day Adventists are Mormons.

 Seventh-day Adventists are a Protestant denomination that originated in the United States in the mid-19th century.
 They are known for their focus on health and wellness, as well as their observance of the seventh-day Sabbath.
 Adventists believe in the literal interpretation of the Bible and are committed to evangelism and missionary work.
-Adventists do not practice polygamy, and they do not have a central hierarchy or governing body.
+Adventists have never promoted polygamy, and they do not have a central hierarchy or governing body.

-Mormonism, also known as the Church of Jesus Christ of Latter-day Saints, is a religious denomination that was founded in the United States in the early 19th century.
+Mormonism, and the broader religious tradition and theology of the Latter Day Saint movement, is a religious denomination that was founded in the United States in the early 19th century.
 Mormons believe in the teachings of the Book of Mormon, which they consider to be another testament of Jesus Christ.
 They also believe in modern revelation and have a central hierarchy and governing body.
 Mormons are known for their emphasis on family values, and their practice of baptizing deceased individuals.

 Beliefs about God